 For Biden, the move is part of a larger promise he made on the campaign trail to phase out fossil fuels.
 But it’s being met with lawsuits from an oil and gas industry already reeling from depressed prices.

 The future of the project is now unknown.
 Residents who oppose the expansion plans breathe a sigh of relief.
-But plans to explore the HD Mountains have been around for several years.
+But it’s not the first plan to explore the HD Mountains.

 Terri Fitzgerald has lived on the western flanks of the range for more than 50 years.
 About four miles from her house is a large natural gas compressor station that operates around the clock.
 But a company from Texas, Harvest Midstream, wants to build another, larger station two miles away.

 Terri and her husband Jim worry about the effects of noise and air pollution.
 They also wrestle with uncertainty about how to plan their future.
-I interviewed her before President Biden’s order suspending lease sales on public lands.
+I interviewed her before President Biden’s order to suspend lease sales on public lands.

 “What will next year bring?” she wondered.
 “Should I start that new pasture?
 Should I add on to my house?
 Am I going to have to move?”